Matilda Browne: The Forgotten Female Impressionist Who Transformed American Art

-Matilda Browne (1869–1947) was a successful artist in the early 20th century, but unfortunately, few people know her name or her art today.
+Matilda Browne (1869–1947) was a successful artist painting in the Impressionist style in the early 20th century, but unfortunately, only a few people know her name or her art today.

 Matilda Browne showed promising artistic talent early in her life.
-Growing up in Newark, New Jersey, she got an introduction to art by watching her neighbor, Hudson River School painter Thomas Moran.
+Growing up in Newark, New Jersey, she was introduced to art by watching her neighbor, a Hudson River School painter Thomas Moran.

-Her parents supported their budding young artist.
-She studied with many teachers, including Moran, Kate and Eleanor Greatorex (daughters of Eliza Pratt Greatorex), Carleton Wiggins, and Julian Dupré.
+Her parents supported their budding young artists.
+She studied with many teachers, including Moran, Kate, and Eleanor Greatorex (daughters of Eliza Pratt Greatorex), Carleton Wiggins, and Julian Dupré.
 Her mother took her to Europe for training while she was still quite young.
 And it paid off.
-Matilda Browne participated in her first major exhibition at the National Academy of Design when she was just twelve years old.
+Matilda Browne participated in her first major exhibition at the National Academy of Design when she was just 12 years old.

 Browne was a successful artist throughout her life.
 She won numerous awards, such as a medal at the 1893 World’s Columbian Exposition, and exhibited in many important shows, including the Paris Salon.
 Art critics raved about her.
 She married Frederick Van Wyck in 1918.
 Van Wyck wrote a book called Recollection of an Old New Yorker in 1932, and Matilda did all the illustrations.

 Even though Matilda Browne was so successful in her time, very few people know about her today.
-This is a more common story for female artists than one might think, and it’s always quite frustrating to hear.
+This is a more common story for female artists than one might think and is always quite frustrating to hear.
 Art history embraces female Impressionists like Mary Cassatt and Berthe Morisot.
 So, why has Browne faded into obscurity?
-It could be because she’s a double minority – in gender and nationality.
-While researching her, I found that books about female Impressionists omit her, presumably because she was American, while books about American Impressionists tend to focus on the male artists.
+It could be because she was a double minority – in gender and nationality.
+While researching her, I found that books about female Impressionists omit her, presumably because she was American, while books about American Impressionists tend to focus on male artists.